digitalis-io/cert2jks/README.md

 - Supports running as a daemon to periodically check for changes.
 - Executes a user-defined command after updating the keystore (e.g., to reload a service).
 - Supports configuration templating and secrets management with [helmfile/vals](https://github.com/helmfile/vals).
+- Provides detailed usage examples and troubleshooting tips for common issues.

 ## Configuration

 Configuration is provided via a YAML file.
+Ensure proper YAML syntax and indentation.
 Example:

 ```yaml
 KeystorePath: keystore.jks